Web Application Penetration Testing Services

 Enumeration Phase

-• Check all possible open ports and services on the host server
+• Scanning for open ports and services on any exposed infrastructure supporting the application

 04